xrocket-tg/xrocket-pay-example-bot/IMPLEMENTATION_PLAN.md

 - Manual testing is required for each step
 - Progress will only continue after confirmation that current step is working
 - Database migrations should be run after each entity creation
 - Error handling should be comprehensive for each feature
+- **Git commit after every successful step with descriptive commit message**
+- **Commit message should include step number and brief description of changes**